McGowan v. Maryland: The court's decision

 The Court held that Maryland's laws did not violate the First Amendment.

-The plaintiffs claimed only economic injury, not that they had been prevented from the free exercise of their religion.
-Writing for the Court, Chief Justice Warren concluded:
+Writing for the Court, Chief Justice Warren explained that the appellants did not have standing for their free exercise claim because they claimed only economic injury and their religious beliefs were not a matter of record.

-[The] appellants allege only economic injury to themselves; they do not allege any infringement of their own religious freedoms due to Sunday closing.
-In fact, the record is silent as to what appellants' religious beliefs are.
-Since the general rule is that "a litigant may only assert his own constitutional rights or immunities," (United States v.
-Raines, 362 U.S. 17, 22) we hold that appellants have no standing to raise this contention.
+Since the general rule is that "a litigant may only assert his own constitutional rights or immunities," United States v.
+Raines, 362 U.S. 17, 22. we hold that appellants have no standing to raise this contention."

+The Court found that appellants did have standing as taxpayers for their Establishment claim based on Everson v.
+Board of Education:

+Appellants here concededly have suffered direct economic injury, allegedly due to the imposition on them of the Christian religion.
+We find that, in these circumstances, these appellants have standing to complain that the statutes are laws respecting an establishment of religion.

 The Court also held that the law did not violate the Fourteenth Amendment.
 Chief Justice Warren again: